gilbertgonz/GPS-Nav/README.md

   <img width="320" height="150" src="https://github.com/gilbertgonz/GPS-Nav/blob/main/assets/sequrity.png?raw=true">
 </p>

-A simple security wall is generated when the program is ran and requires a passcode for all of the ROS nodes to launch.
+A simple security wall is generated when the launch file is ran and requires a passcode for all of the ROS nodes to launch.

 ## User Interface